-Led by Marie Sanna-Legrand and assisted by Justine Lamarre, the Improtant Watches department, leader in France and Monaco, brings together vintage and fine watchmaking lovers from around the world twice a year for its auctions at the Hôtel Hermitage in Monte Carlo.
+Under the direction of Marie Sanna-Legrand, with the collaboration of auctioneer Geoffroy Ader and consultant Gregory Blumenfeld, the Watches department brings together vintage and Haute Horlogerie enthusiasts from around the world twice a year for its sales at the Hôtel Hermitage in Monte Carlo.

 More than just a watch, this Submariner ref.
-16610, which will be presented for sale at the Hotel Hermitage Monte-Carlo on 17 January 2022, is above all the tribute to one of Comex’s greatest adventures.
+16610, which was presented for sale at the Hotel Hermitage Monte-Carlo on 17 January 2022, is above all the tribute to one of Comex’s greatest adventures.

-This winter Artcurial is back on the Riviera, at the Hôtel Hermitage, from 15th to 19th January, in the heart of the forever elegant: Monte-Carlo.
-The new exhibitions and auctions will feature Jewellery, Important Watches, Le Temps est Féminin (Ladies’ watches) and Hermès & Luxury Bags.
+This winter Artcurial was back on the Riviera, at the Hotel Hermitage, from 15th to 19th January 2022, in the heart of the forever elegant: Monte-Carlo.
+The new exhibitions and auctions featured Jewellery, Important Watches, Le Temps est féminin and Hermès & Luxury Bags.

 Marie Sanna-Legrand, Director of Watch Departement and and Geoffroy Ader, Expert in Watches, describe a dynamic and growing market, looking for big names and iconic models that resonate.